-- If only drawing available from customer we use software to estimate form, fit and function
+- If only 2D drawing available, instead of actual product, we use software to estimate form, fit and function.

-- Customer approves blister or revision is made (1st revision typically at no charge)
+- Customer approves blister or revision is made (1st revision, if minor, typically at no charge).

 4. Tool Development

-- Client submits approval of blister and releases purchase order for production of blister
+- Client provides written approval of blister and submits purchase order for production of tooling and production parts.

 - Aluminum mold is manufactured in-house on state of the art CNC equipment.